iway1/react-ts-form/www/docs/docs/usage/form-components.md

 />
 ```

+## Custom Form Component

-You can also provide a custom form component as the second parameter to `createTsForm` options if you want, it will get passed an `onSubmit` function, and it should also render its children some where:
+The recommended approach is to provide a custom form component as the second parameter to `createTsForm` options, it will get passed an `onSubmit` function, and it should also render its children (these are your input components):

 ```tsx
 const mapping = [